 If exercise and diet changes do not help relieve your fatigue, and you are tired even upon waking up in the morning, you may want to consider talking to a sleep specialist.

 Sleep disorders, such as sleep apnea and insomnia, are very common in individuals following TBI, and they can contribute to fatigue.
 For example, sleep apnea describes when a person’s breathing is disrupted during sleep.
-This can lead to an excess amount of COin the bloodstream, which can cause extreme fatigue.
+This can lead to an excess amount of CO2 in the bloodstream, which can cause extreme fatigue.

 A sleep specialist can help identify sleep disorders and recommended helpful treatments to ensure you get a better night’s rest.